FOSSEE/online_test/README.md

     - Install the dependencies

+        - For Python 2 use:

+            $ pip install -r ./requirements/requirements-py2.txt

+        - For Python 3 (recommended) use:

             $ pip install -r ./requirements/requirements-py3.txt

 #### Short instructions

-1. To see a quick demo after installing yaksh do the following:
+1. To run the application do the following:

         $ invoke serve